ncatlab/nlab-content/pages/2667.md

 * For each $n \geq 0$, the $n^{th}$ [[alternating power]] $X \mapsto \Lambda^n(X)$ is a Schur functor.

-More generally, irreducible complex representations of $S_n$ correspond to $n$-box [[Young diagram|Young diagrams]], so Schur functors are usually described with the help of these.
+More generally, complex [[irreducible representation]]s of $S_n$ correspond to $n$-box [[Young diagram|Young diagrams]], so Schur functors are usually described with the help of these.
 An $n$-box Young diagram is simply a pictorial way of writing $n$ as a sum of natural numbers listed in decreasing order.
 For example, this 17-box Young diagram:

 +-- {: #Young style="text-align:center"}
 <svg width="120" height="140" xmlns="http://www.w3.org/2000/svg" se:nonce="39384" xmlns:se="http://svg-edit.googlecode.com" xmlns:xlink="http://www.w3.org/1999/xlink">